koter84/CLI-Gist-Runner/README.md

 you can update the gist-script with ` > gist --upgrade`

+## Hiding files from CLI-Gist-Runner
+If you have a gist with multiple files, for instance because of a library you include in the main script, it's nice to hide the lib from autocomplete.
+To do this, you name the library file with ~~ at the beginning of the filename, like `~~mylibrary.sh`

 ## ToDo
 ### First
 - [ ] check for fail-messages and/or errors in gitcurl